Ditectrev/Ditectrev-Website/README.md

 - **Delete:** - something has been removed.
 - **Fix:** - part of code/functionality has been performed.
 - **Improve:** - something has been improved, i.e. error handling, security etc.
+- **Migration:** - project has been upgraded to newer versions of dependencies.
 - **Refactor:** - signifcant enough change in the logic, which required refactoring.
 - **Update:** - at least one of application's dependencies has been updated.
 - **Tags to commits** - First commit, then add appropriate tag to the new commit.
 Otherwise the tag will be placed on an old commit.